esau91/AWS_Cloud_Practitioner_Essentials/README.md

     2. Solid state
     3. Size up to 16 TiB

 2. Amazon Elastic Block Storage (EBS): provides block-level storage volumes that you can use with EC2 instances.
-Because EBS volumes are for data that needs to persist, it's importatnt to backup the data (snapshots).
+Because EBS volumes are for data that needs to persist, it's important to backup the data (snapshots).

     **EBS snapshot is an incremental backup**

 3. Amazon Simple Storage Service (S3)

    **When you modify a file in block storage, only the pieces that are changed are updated.
-When a file in object storage is modified, the entire onject is updated**
+When a file in object storage is modified, the entire object is updated**

    **Nine 9's of durability**